 They Came to Paris: Literature 1910–1940

-9 days | France | Literary Adventures
+8 days | France | Literary Adventures

 It is 1910 in Paris, and Coco Chanel has just opened a shop selling stylish, lightweight hats near Place Vendôme.
 A little farther down the Seine, visitors to the Paris Motor Show can admire the new neon lights on display.
-Up the hill in Montmartre and across the river in Montparnasse, a quiet revolution is underway.
+Up the hill in Montmartre and across the river in Montparnasse, a revolution is underway.
 Pablo Picasso has already painted (although not yet publicly exhibited) his shocking, angular Demoiselles d’Avignon.
-His friend Guillaume Apollinaire is working on a collection of “cubist” poems, Alcools, that experiment with perspective and will pave the way for generations of European and American poets looking for new modes of expression.
+His friend Guillaume Apollinaire is working on a collection of “cubist” poems, Alcools, that will pave the way for generations of European and American poets looking for new modes of expression.

 Tour Cost (per person):